 Contribution Rebate Program

-Campaign contributions to candidates for municipal office are any money, goods or services given to the candidate for use in their campaign, including money and goods they contribute to their own campaign.
+Campaign contributions to candidates for Mayor and City Councillor are any money, goods or services given to the candidate for use in their campaign, including money and goods they contribute to their own campaign.

 Candidates for municipal office can accept contributions from: